 The Campanian to Maastrichtian age is undifferentiated; therefore the species may range from Campanian to Maastrichtian, or species may be restricted to Campanian or Maastrichtian only

 Birefringence: double refraction (splitting the light beam into two perpendicularly polarised rays).
-The difference in the refractive indices of the fast and slow ray is birefringent (value between the minimum and maximum refractive index).
+The difference in the refractive indices of the fast and slow ray is birefringent (the value between the minimum and maximum refractive index).
 The birefringent leads to interference colours.
 Depending on the orientation and thickness variable, colours occur.

 Dextrogyre extinction lines: Extinction lines are curved lines that bend to the right (clockwise).

 Extinction angle: The angle between an extinction direction and a crystallographic direction.
 The extinction angle of 'parallel extinction' is 0°.
 The extinction angle of 'inclined Extinction' (symmetrical extinction) is 45°.
 The extinction angle of 'oblique Extinction' is between 1° and 89° but not 45°.
 The extinction angles may assist in the identification of nannofossils.

 Extinction lines (cross-polarised light dims): In cross-polarized light, If the C-axis of the segments are oriented parallel to the analyzer or polariser, no light passes the analyzer, and the segment appears extinct.

 Extinction: Nannofossil or its segments are extinct If the optical axis (C-axis) is aligned with the microscopical axis or with the vibration directions of the polarizer and analyzer.

 Inclined extinction: In cross-polarised light, a segment becomes extinct when its length is aligned at 1-89° because the crystallographic axes are not at 90° (not perpendicular to one another).
 Inclined extinction can be symmetrical or oblique.